 Crowdfunding is where you can invest in real estate assets to build your wealth.
-Investments like these are necessary means for people to fund larger real estate assets that you don’t have access to such as commercial buildings or complexes.
+Investments like these are necessary means for people to fund larger real estate assets that they don’t have access to, such as commercial buildings or complexes.

 5. Real Estate Investment Trusts (REITs)

 As discussed before, real estate investment trusts are companies that fund a portfolio of properties.
-They are famous in generating assets for both American and Canadians.
+They are famous for generating assets for both Americans and Canadians.
 These companies are widely known for producing long-term, steady revenue.

 Real estate investment trusts (REITs) are some of the largest real estate companies in the world.
 They own tens of millions of rentable square feet.

 They focus on properties that produce income where tax laws motivate them to distribute most of their earnings to their investors.
 REITs tend to keep away from raw land or long-term development projects.